 The use of energy recovery in England is approved by Public Health England (PHE).
-Following the results of a major study on municipal waste incinerators by Imperial College London, published in 2018 and 2019, PHE stated that its

-Well run and regulated municipal waste incinerators are not asignificant risk to public health.
+Following the results of a major study on municipal waste incinerators by Imperial College London9, published in 2018 and 2019, PHE stated that its "risk assessment remains that modern, well run and regulated municipal waste incinerators are not a significant risk to public health.